momo19931988/mouse-brain-slice-analysis/README.md

+# 🧠 AutoSliceQuant
-# 🧠 Automated Quantification of Fluorescence Signals in Mouse Brain Slices
+**Automated Quantification of Fluorescence Signals in Mouse Brain Slices**

 This repository provides a standardized image analysis pipeline for the quantification of fluorescence signals in mouse brain slices.
 The workflow integrates Python for preprocessing, image alignment, and data extraction with R for statistical analysis and visualization.